cucumber/docs/README.md

 Whenever you make a change to the content, the server will automatically rebuild the site (in a few milliseconds) and tell the browser to reload (using a WebSocket).

+### Modify theme

+Edit files under `themes/cucumber-hugo`.
+Changes to the CSS should be made in `themes/cucumber-hugo/static/css/cucumber.sass`.

+If you make changes to the `sass`, it will be rebuilt if you run the following:

+    yarn        # install dependencies
+    yarn watch  # rebuild cucumber.css

+A rebuild of the CSS will trigger a reload of the browser, just like with content.

 ## Architecture

 The site is built with [Hugo](https://gohugo.io), a fast static site generator.